typelevel/cats/docs/src/main/tut/typeclasses/monoidk.md

 This type class is useful when its type parameter `F[_]` has a structure that can be combined for any particular type, and which also has an "empty" representation.
-Thus, `MonoidK` is like a `Monoid` for kinds (i.e. parameterized types).
+Thus, `MonoidK` is like a `Monoid` for kinds (i.e. parametrized types).

 A `MonoidK[F]` can produce a `Monoid[F[A]]` for any type `A`.